Postękalice

 Postękalice is a village in the administrative district of Gmina Bełchatów, within Bełchatów County, Łódź Voivodeship, in central Poland.
-It lies approximately 9 km east of Bełchatów and 47 km south of the regional capital Łódź.

 Demographics

 Postękalice covers a land area of 0.442 square kilometers and is home to a population of 18 residents, evenly split between genders.
 Among these residents, 51.4% are male, accounting for 9 individuals, while the remaining 48.6% are female, also totaling 9 individuals.